product-os/jellyfish/docs/developing/local-development.markdown

 # Developing locally

-If you want to develop Jellyfish on your local machine, the pre-requisites are:
+If you want to develop Jellyfish on your local machine, you will need the following:

 - Docker
 - Docker Compose